stacyp2006/IdeaBox/README.md

 # Ideabox Group Project

 Every developer has more ideas than time.
 As David Allen likes to say "the human brain is for creating ideas, not remembering them."
-In this project, we'll be building an application a new client that records and archives our ideas (good and bad alike).
+In this project, we built an application that allows a user to record and archive their ideas (good and bad alike).

-Throughout the project, one of our focuses will be on providing a fluid and responsive client-side interface.
-To this end, we'll rely on JavaScript and to implement snappy filtering in the browser, and `localStorage` to persist our wonderful ideas between sessions.
-Our goal is to also incorporate an agile workflow by incorporating two weekly sprints.
+Throughout the project, one of our focuses was on providing a fluid and responsive client-side interface.
+To this end, we relied on JavaScript, implemented snappy filtering in the browser, and `localStorage` to persist our wonderful ideas between sessions.
+HTML and CSS were utilized to provide structure and styling to the page.

-*Note*: Expectations listed for Iteration 0-1 should be complete by your first check-in.
-No JavaScript should be written before that check-in, unless you get approval to move ahead with functionality from your Project Manager.
+Our final result is an application that allows a user to create an "Idea Card," store the card, "favorite" the card, display the favorites, search the collection of cards based on user-defined search terms, and delete the idea from the collection.
+This is responsive on mobile, tablet and desktop screens.

 ## Learning Goals

+### Group Learning Goals

 * Continue to improve on building responsive client-side applications with good user feedback
 * Understand how to implement client-side data persistence using `localStorage`